-Animator Matt Ley is to direct a short film funded from the crowdfunding site, Kickstarter.
+Animator Matt Ley is using Kickstarter to crowdfund a new short film.

-Matt is set to direct Ghost to Ghost, which according to the Kickstarter page is a “short comedy drama following Kat – a university drop-out who’s recently moved back to live with her newly-divorced father Rhys”.
+Matt is set to direct Ghost to Ghost, which according to its Kickstarter page is a “short comedy drama following Kat – a university drop-out who’s recently moved back to live with her newly-divorced father Rhys.

-“Rhys just happens to be a freelance ghost hunter, and together the two must come to terms with their newly disrupted familial arrangement, all the while trying not to get all goofed up by a big spooky demon, as well as Rhys’ ex-wife,” it reads.
+“Rhys just happens to be a freelance ghost-hunter,” the description continues, “and together the two must come to terms with their newly disrupted familial arrangement, all the while trying not to get all goofed up by a big spooky demon, as well as Rhys’s ex-wife.”

-Matt then went on to add: “For this film my good friend Millie Johnston is producing and she’s doing a stellar job – not only is she putting up with my ridiculous script and difficult requests, she’s going above and beyond to accommodate them and bring everything to life, this couldn’t happen without her!
+“For this film, my good friend Millie Johnston is producing,” he adds, “and she’s doing a stellar job – not only is she putting up with my ridiculous script and difficult requests, she’s going above and beyond to accommodate them and bring everything to life.
+This couldn’t happen without her!

 “It’s just satisfying being part of a team, everyone working together to pull something off.
 The feeling of accomplishment once everything’s wrapped up is hard to beat.”

-Discussing the response to the crowdfunding, Matt said: “The reception’s been wonderful.
-Everyone has been very supportive in donating and sharing!
+Matt describes the response to the crowdfunding campaign so far as “wonderful”, noting that “everyone has been very supportive in donating and sharing”.

-“I won’t lie, the build up and the actual release of the Kickstarter was far more daunting than I was expecting – the anxiety of the first couple of hours was a feeling I do not miss – but everyone quickly calmed that feeling and I’m honestly so flattered with the kindness people are showing us.”
+“I won’t lie, the build-up and the actual release of the Kickstarter was far more daunting than I was expecting,” he admits.
+“The anxiety of the first couple of hours was a feeling I do not miss.
+But everyone quickly calmed that feeling and I’m honestly so flattered with the kindness people are showing us.”